createNumericAnnotations.Rd

 close together.

-Lastly, the remaining data points are fed into the concaveman algorithm on a
+Lastly, the remaining data points are fed into either the concaveman or the alphahull algorithm on a

 per-group basis.
-The algorithm calculates concave polygons outlining the groups
+The algorithm calculates polygons outlining the groups

 of data points.
 If dbscan_use